 The film also weaves in lots of scenes that are meant to make us think that Barnum was the first 21st century-style "woke" white straight man in America—a goodhearted fellow who gave circus jobs to outcasts of one kind or another (talk about a big tent: the repertory company includes African-Americans, little people, giants, conjoined twins and a bearded lady), not just because they happened to possess certain talents or physical characteristics that Barnum could exploit (often by appealing to the majority's prurient interests or bigotries) but because the onetime poor boy Barnum sees himself in their striving, and wants to build a theatrical-carnival arts utopia in America's largest city with help from his new partner, rich kid turned playwright Philip Carlyle (Zac Efron).

 All this stuff will be easier for viewers to embrace if they don't know that the real Barnum was a very American fusion of exploitative hucksterism and noble sentiments, building part of his fortune on minstrel performance and appeals to racist fascination, but also becoming a sincere abolitionist and agitating for the 13th Amendment later in life.
-A more compromised or confused Barnum would've put audiences off, probably.
-This one is Charles Foster Kane, only sweet and self-made and without the domineering dark streak.
+A more compromised or confused Barnum would've put audiences off, though.
+So this version is Charles Foster Kane, only sweet and self-made, and without the domineering dark streak.
 And he's played by twinkly-eyed Hugh Jackman.

 Even when the movie's dumber contrivances make you roll your eyes, the performers' sincerity wins the day.
-Zendaya, Williams, Settle, Humphrey, Yahya Abdul-Mateen II (as Anne Hooper's loyal, righteous brother) and Paul Sparks (as a journalist who despises Barnum for his crude populism) all work small wonders in roles that are almost entirely devoid of self-awareness.
+Zendaya, Williams, Settle, Humphrey, Yahya Abdul-Mateen II (as Anne Hooper's loyal, righteous brother) and Paul Sparks (as a journalist who despises Barnum for his crude populism) work wonders in roles that are largely devoid of self-awareness.
 Efron does some heavy-duty pining here, of a kind not seen since the era of silent movies, emoting in closeup, often wet-eyed with yearning.
-Not many current actors who are known for self-effacing screen comedy can do this kind of thing well.
+Not many current actors who are known for self-effacing screen comedy can do this sort of thing well.
 Efron's great at it.